Iggy Pop: 2010s

 On October 14, 2014, Pop gave the fourth annual BBC Music John Peel Lecture in Salford, on the topic of "Free Music in a Capitalist Society".
 He used the lecture to discuss his experiences of the music industry, and his reflections on the effect of the internet on the consumption of music and the broader media.
-Pop hosts a weekly radio show on BBC Radio 6, where he covers an eclectic range of music from punk to jazz, he also champions and pushes new artists such as Shame, Fat White Family, False Heads, and Sleaford Mods.

 In January 2015, it was announced that Pop contributed the theme song to Alex Cox's film Bill, the Galactic Hero.
 He also collaborated with New Order on the song "Stray Dog" of their album Music Complete released in September of that year.
 Pop also collaborated with Tomoyasu Hotei on the songs "How The Cookie Crumbles" and "Walking Through The Night" from the album Strangers, also released that same year.

 On June 22, 2016, Stooges guitarist James Williamson made an official statement saying that the Stooges were no more:

 Williamson also added that touring had become boring, and trying to balance the band's career as well as Pop's was a difficult task.

 In 2016, Pop recorded an album with Josh Homme titled Post Pop Depression.
 The album was released on March 18, with a tour of Europe and North America entitled Post Pop Depression Tour to follow, starting from March 28.
-On both sides of the Atlantic, the album set a new peak chart position for Iggy Pop albums, becoming his first ever US Top 20 album and first ever UK Top 5 album.
+On both sides of the Atlantic, the album set a new peak chart position for Iggy Pop albums, becoming his first US Top 20 album and first UK Top 5 album.

 On October 28, 2016, Pop released the double live album Post Iggy Pop Depression: Live At The Royal Albert Hall on Eagle Rock Entertainment (on DVD+2CD and digital formats).

 In 2017, Pop composed and performed vocals on the Oneohtrix Point Never song "The Pure and the Damned" on the soundtrack for the crime film Good Time.

 On July 27, 2018, Pop released a joint EP with Underworld, titled Teatime Dub Encounters.
 Pop and Underworld had both contributed tracks to Danny Boyle's 1996 movie Trainspotting.